-38. Prior to administration, the filled syringe would be capped with an atomiser, which will be used to create an aerosolised mist and deliver the dose directly into the nasal passage.

-39. During administration, clinical trial participants will be reclined at 45 degrees or have their head tilted back.
-Participants would then be required to stay in a recumbent position for 30s after administration of the GMO.

-40. Participants and their carers would be informed of appropriate hygiene measures following administration of the GMO (e.g. coughing etiquette and hand washing) and remain in the clinical trial site for a specified duration as required by the study.
+- 38. Prior to administration, the filled syringe would be capped with an atomiser and placed in the nostril.
+An aerosolised mist would subsequently be delivered directly into the nasal passage.
+The full dose of the GM vaccine (10° CFU) would be split equally between each nostril. - 39.
+During administration, clinical trial participants will be reclined at 45 degrees or have their head tilted back.
+Participants would then be required to stay in a recumbent position for 30s after administration of the GMO. - 40.
+Participants and their carers would be informed of appropriate hygiene measures following administration of the GMO (e.g. coughing etiquette and hand washing) and remain in the clinical trial site for a specified duration as required by the study.